OCR-tech/AdaptDL/README.md

 ## Contributing

-We welcome contributions!
-If you'd like to contribute, feel free to fork the repository, submit pull requests, and open issues to discuss improvements or bugs.
+Please follow these steps:
+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Commit your changes (`git commit -m "Added new feature"`)
+4. Push to the branch (`git push origin feature-branch`)
+5. Submit a pull request

 ## License
-- This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/OCR-tech/CubeOCR/blob/main/LICENSE) for details.
+- This project is licensed under [MIT License](https://github.com/OCR-tech/CubeOCR/blob/main/LICENSE).

 ## Acknowledgments